jc782/jc782.github.io/_posts/2020-11-11-InstaPetPortraits.markdown

 ## Stack
 Having used Django before I decided to make that the backend.
 Hosting is simple on pythonanywhere and it also meant I could easily integrate OpenCV to do the image manipulation.
 Front end interaction for user inputs / backend interaction was AJAX.
 I should probably learn something 'modern', but I've yet to find anything I can't do with this approach, so it seemed good enough for me.

 There was also integration to three separate APIs.
-To fufil orders the Pwinty API allows automatic order creation and fufilment.
+To fulfil orders the Pwinty API allows automatic order creation and fulfillment.
 However it does not include payments.
 Stripe seemed like an obvious choice for payments.
 For order confirmation I wanted emails sent and so decided to integrate with Mailgun.

 ## Challenges
 Getting something that could create images automatically was challenging.
 This was especially true for more complex images.
 To make life easier for the algorithms I implemented a user input to define the position of the pets head and eyes.
 The algorithm itself is a version of OpenCVs grabcut.
 This could be considerable improved by further tuning.
 Presumably a ML model would crush this; but that seemed like a project in itself.